 Features of the Program

 RNs completing their BSN degree may choose a part-time or full-time online study plan.
-Once all physical sciences and behavioral sciences have either been transferred to Saint Louis University or completed at the University through the School for Professional Studies, students may complete the BSN nursing courses full time in two semesters or part time in four semesters.
+Once all pre-nursing courses have either been transferred to Saint Louis University or completed at the University through the School for Professional Studies, students may complete the BSN nursing courses full time in two semesters or part time in four semesters.
 However, individualized academic plans are available